coolsa/mcscriptStudio/README.md

 for ui:
-menu should have ⇑ and ⇓ for export and import respectivly
+menu should have ⇑ and ⇓ for export and import respectivly ⮡ for the file dropdowns
+ex:
+file
+folder/
+⮡file
+⮡folder/
+  ⮡file
+⮡file
+file